baileyjean/baileyjean/README.md

 - 👋 Hi, I’m @baileyjean
-- 👀 I’m interested in software engineering, data science, and machine learning/AI.
+- 👀 I’m interested in software engineering passion projects, machine learning, and app development.
-- 🌱 I’m currently learning React Native & Expo for mobile app development.
+- 💞️ I’m open to collaborating on fun projects!
-- 💞️ I’m looking to collaborate on beginner projects!
+- 🌱 I’m a Technical Consultant and learning all things ServiceNow.
 - 📫 How to reach me baileycodes42@gmail.com.